 - 1. Request program information via ABC's website or by calling the toll-free phone number. - 2.
 Participate in a personal interview with an Admissions Counselor to determine the possibility of success in the chosen program. - 3.
 Submit an application for admission. - 4.
 Complete financial arrangements.
-If applicable, Financial Aid applications must be completed. - 5.
-Complete an Enrollment Agreement. - 6.
+If applicable, Financial Aid applications must be completed. - Complete an Enrollment Agreement. - 6.
 Submit high school diploma, GED or equivalent.
-If applicant does not possess a high school diploma, GED or equivalent, the applicant will be required to pass the Scholastic Level Exam (SLE). - 7.
+If applicant does not possess a high school diploma, GED or equivalent, the applicant will be required to pass the Scholastic Level Exam (SLE).
+If applicant resides outside of the state of California, applicant must meet the institution's criteria for a qualified candidate for admission, including meeting minimum levels of prior education, preparation, skills, or training. - 7.
 If required by the institution, complete an entrance exam. - 8.
-Once ABC has received and approved of all enrollment documentation, the applicant will receive notification of their acceptance or rejection of enrollment.
+Once ABC has received and approved all enrollment documentation, the applicant will receive notification of their acceptance or rejection of enrollment.